ITV/fe-rtl-workshop-app/README.md

 Installs all dependencies.

+### `pnpm build`

+Builds the client app.

 ### `pnpm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+Note: Express will also be serving the animals API (`/api/random-animal`) needed to render the assets in the client app.

 ### `pnpm test`